wunderwuzzi23/blog/content/posts/2020/husky-ai-walkthrough.md

     ]
 ---

-This post is part of a series "Machine learning for pen testers" to help pen testers and security engineers learn more about AI/ML.
+This post is part of a series about machine learning and artificial intelligence.

 In the [previous post](/blog/posts/2020/machine-learning-basics/) I talked about good resources for learning more about artificial intelligence and machine learning in general, and how I started my journey in this space.

+The next few posts will be about Husky AI.

 ## What is Husky AI?